-Prop traders have to bear a number of costs and taxes.
+Prop traders have to bear many costs and taxes.
 Many brokers charge a platform fee or a monthly subscription for accessing the account.
 There could be additional fees levied for accessing data or other educational material.
-Taxes pertaining to the transaction of financial instruments are also borne by the prop trader.
+Taxes on the transaction of financial instruments are also borne by the prop trader.
 These can add up to a significant amount for a trader not generating sufficient profit.

 Most prop traders make money by taking a share of the profit they make by executing trades.
 The returns are multiplied due to the additional capital poured in by a trading firm.
 Many firms offer a fixed salary and a bonus component based on performance.
 Performance is critical for a prop trader to make money.

 According to a survey conducted by Payscale, the median salary of a prop trader is approximately $81k.
 80% of the salaries were within the range of $50k and $151k.
 About 50% of the salary was in the form of bonuses, commission, and profit-sharing.
-Prop traders can choose between a firm that offers a fixed salary or a one that has a profit-sharing agreement.
+Prop traders can choose between a firm that offers a fixed salary or a profit-sharing agreement.

-Most prop traders operate in a specific market so his trading happens during this time.
+Most prop traders operate in a specific market, so their trading happens during this time.
 However, a prop trader should be aware of economic developments taking place across the globe.
-They spend a lot of their time reading such news and tracking the development in other markets as well.
-During trading hours, the trader has to constantly monitor the price and look for opportunities to enter or exit the market.
-Such opportunities can emerge within a few minutes and on certain days the trader may not execute any trade.
+They spend a lot of their time reading such news and tracking the development in other markets.
+During trading hours, the trader must constantly monitor the price and look for opportunities to enter or exit the market.
+Such opportunities can emerge within a few minutes, and on certain days the trader may not execute any trade.

 Being a prop trader has its pros and cons.
-It gives the trader access to capital in order to enhance profitability.
-This also reduces the risk that the trader takes since the money he puts in is limited to the fees and taxes.
+It gives the trader access to capital to enhance profitability.
+This also reduces the trader’s risk since the money he puts in is limited to the fees and taxes.
 Prop traders enjoy a degree of freedom that does not come in with a normal job.